eebean2/Swiffshot-iOS/README.md

 # Swiffshot-iOS
 Social App that combined Facebook Live &amp; Snapchat

-Please note, this app is not mine.
+Please note, this app is not mine and no longer works.
 I worked on this application from Feb 2017 to May 2017, rewriting major parts of the application as the Senior Engineer.

 # Items I Built: